Twice a year, early May and early November, we conduct auctions over several days, with about 3000 sold items of various kinds.

 In our paper catalogue, each lot is described according to the current scientific criteria.
 An image also accompanies some lots.

 As the choice of the representation of an artwork in the paper catalogue is often made during the creation of the catalogue, we urge you to trust in our long experience and allow us to decide regarding the reproductions and their format.
 In any case, only works of appropriate value are represented in the catalogue and we guarantee that each format is suitable to the appraised value of the work.
 In addition, on our website, a text and a photo illustrate each one of the offered works.
 Even items that do not have photos in the paper catalogue can be viewed on our website.
-For this, a CHF 15 contribution per item is charged for the Internet photography, for cases when the work would either be appraised at over CHF 500 or would be awarded at more than CHF 500 (these charges are removed in the case of a photography in the paper catalogue).
+For this, a CHF 15 contribution per item is charged for the Internet photography (these charges are removed in the case of a photography in the paper catalogue).

 We would be happy to advise you regarding the most affordable mean of transportation suited to your artwork.
 Transport costs are born by the seller.